Most Wanted: The Greatest Hits

-Most Wanted: The Greatest Hits is the first greatest hits album by British-Irish boy band the Wanted, released on 12 November 2021 by Island Records ant it has length 67:00.
-It marks their first album release in eight years, following the band going on an hiatus after the release of their third studio album Word of Mouth (2013).
+Most Wanted: The Greatest Hits is the first greatest hits album by British-Irish boy band the Wanted, released on 12 November 2021 by Island Records.
+It marks their first release in eight years, following the band going on hiatus after the release of their third studio album Word of Mouth (2013).
 The album was supported by its lead single "Rule the World".

-The standard edition of the album contains 15 tracks, including their UK number ones "All Time Low" and "Glad You Came", all the group's singles, with the exception of "Glow in the Dark", "Could This Be Love", an album track from Word of Mouth and the group's most streamed non single, and two new tracks.
-The deluxe edition contains five newly recorded acoustic versions of songs off the album, including a cover of "Remember" by Becky Hill and David Guetta, while the extended deluxe contains a cover of "Stay Another Day" by East 17 and an alternative edit and the Shane Codd remix of "Rule the World".
+The standard edition of the album contains 15 tracks, including their UK number ones "All Time Low" and "Glad You Came", all the group's singles (with the exception of "Glow in the Dark"), "Could This Be Love", an album track from Word of Mouth and the group's most streamed non-single, and two new tracks.
+The deluxe edition contains five newly recorded acoustic versions of songs off the album, including a cover of "Remember" by Becky Hill and David Guetta, while the extended deluxe contains a cover of "Stay Another Day" by East 17, and an alternative edit and the Shane Codd remix of "Rule the World".

-To promote the album, the group performed on Good Morning America and toured in March 2022 in the United Kingdom in support of the album and the group's reunion, with the opening act being English singer and television presenter Hrvy.
+To promote the album, the group performed on Good Morning America and toured the UK in March 2022, with English singer and television presenter Hrvy serving as the opening act.
 Most Wanted was the group's final album to feature Tom Parker, who died in 2022.